Skip to main content

 • Wyoming

-If you live in any other state, you will need to file Form 1099-Nec.
-If you filed electronically, the IRS will sometimes file with the state for you.
-A compliance partner can help navigate exactly where and when you need to file.
+If you live in any U.S. state not listed above, you must file Form 1099-NEC to your state.
+If you file electronically, the IRS may sometimes file with the state for you.
+A tax compliance partner can help you navigate exactly where and when to file.

-Filing Form 1099-Misc is similar to filing the 1099-Nec, but there are a few more sections on the miscellaneous form.
+Filing Form 1099-MISC is a similar process to filing the 1099-NEC, but there are additional sections to complete.

-To fill out Form 1099-Misc, you’ll need to input your information, your recipient’s information, and any relevant payment information.
+To fill out Form 1099-MISC, you must input your information, your recipient’s information, and any relevant payment information, including:

 • Payer’s name and address